Best Practices for Node.js Development

 $ git commit -am 'ignore node_modules'

-I also ignore npm’s logs so they don’t clutter my code:
+’s logs so that they don’t clutter the code.

 $ echo 'npm-debug.log' >> .gitignore